Saxony

-Saxony, (Note: Sachsen /de/; Upper Saxon: Saggsn; Sakska) officially the Free State of Saxony, (Note: Freistaat Sachsen /de/; Upper Saxon: Freischdaad Saggsn; Swobodny stat Sakska /hsb/) is a landlocked state of Germany, bordering the states of Brandenburg, Saxony-Anhalt, Thuringia, and Bavaria, as well as the countries of Poland and the Czech Republic.
+Saxony, (Note: Sachsen /de/; Upper Saxon: Saggsn; Sakska) officially the Free State of Saxony, (Note: Freistaat Sachsen /de/; Upper Saxon: Freischdaad Saggsn; Swobodny stat Sakska /hsb/) is a landlocked state of Germany, bordering the states of Brandenburg, Saxony-Anhalt, Thuringia, and Bavaria, as well as the countries of the Czech Republic and Poland.
 Its capital is Dresden, and its largest city is Leipzig.
-Saxony is the tenth largest of Germany's sixteen states, with an area of 18413 km2, and the seventh most populous, with more than 4 million inhabitants.
+Saxony is the tenth largest of Germany's sixteen states, with an area of 18450 km2, and the seventh most populous, with more than 4 million inhabitants.
+Together with Saxony-Anhalt and Thuringia, Saxony is one of the three states commonly associated with Central Germany.

-The term Saxony has been in use for more than a millennium.
-It was used for the medieval Duchy of Saxony, the Electorate of Saxony of the Holy Roman Empire, the Kingdom of Saxony, and twice for a republic.
-The first Free State of Saxony was established in 1918 as a constituent state of the Weimar Republic.
-After World War II, it was under Soviet occupation before it became part of communist East Germany and was abolished by the government in 1952.
-Following German reunification, the Free State of Saxony was reconstituted with enlarged borders in 1990 and became one of the five new states of the Federal Republic of Germany.
+The present-day state takes its name from the historic Electorate of Saxony and Kingdom of Saxony, though its territory represents only part of their former extent.
+Ruled for centuries by the House of Wettin, Saxony was among the most influential states of the Holy Roman Empire.
+It played a prominent role during the Protestant Reformation, particularly under Frederick the Wise, and later emerged as a major political and cultural centre within the German-speaking lands.
+After the Congress of Vienna in 1815, the kingdom ceded much of its territory to Prussia, establishing boundaries that broadly shaped the modern state.

-The area of the modern state of Saxony should not be confused with Old Saxony, the area inhabited by Saxons.
-Old Saxony corresponds roughly to the modern German states of Lower Saxony, Saxony-Anhalt, and the Westphalian portion of North Rhine-Westphalia.
-Historically the region of Saxony has sometimes been referred to as Upper Saxony or Obersachsen in German to distinguish it from Lower Saxony.
+During the 19th century, Saxony became one of the most densely industrialised regions in Europe, with major textile, engineering, and manufacturing industries.
+Following the Second World War, it formed part of the Soviet occupation zone in Germany and later the German Democratic Republic.
+The state was abolished in 1952 during administrative reforms in East Germany and re-established upon German reunification in 1990.

-The state is also home to a minority of Sorbs, a West Slavic ethnic group native to the area, numbering an estimated 80,000 people.
+Saxony is noted for its historic towns and cities, long industrial tradition, and cultural institutions.
+Dresden's Baroque cityscape and art collections, Leipzig's musical traditions, and the Ore Mountains' mining heritage are among its most prominent cultural features.
+The state's economy is centred on manufacturing, particularly in the automotive, microelectronics, and mechanical engineering sectors.
+It is also home to several universities and research institutes.

 History

-Saxony has a long history as a duchy, an electorate of the Holy Roman Empire (the Electorate of Saxony), and finally as a kingdom (the Kingdom of Saxony).
+Saxony has a long history as a duchy, an electorate of the Holy Roman Empire (the Electorate of Saxony), and finally as a kingdom.
 In 1918, after Germany's defeat in World War I, its monarchy was overthrown and a republican form of government was established under the current name.
 The state was broken up into smaller units during communist rule (1949–1989), but was re-established on 3 October 1990 on the reunification of East and West Germany.